Reviewed by Tamir Rubin, Head of Product at iPREP • Updated January 2026

 Disclaimer – All the information and prep materials on iPREP are genuine and were created for tutoring purposes. iPREP is not affiliated with the Predictive Index Company, which is the owner of the Predictive Index (PI) Cognitive Assessment.

-Free PI practice test: Get to know what the Predictive Index (PI) Cognitive & Behavioral Assessments will be like by practicing with these sample questions:
+Free Predictive Index practice assessment test: Get to know what the Predictive Index (PI) Cognitive & Behavioral Assessments will be like by practicing with these sample questions:

 PI Cognitive Assessment Sample Questions